Thank you for visiting the MALAYSIA HP Store

 Race aficionados who have a big, customized wheel and pedal setup in addition to a VR rig on pc can play Project CARS 2 in virtual reality, which is a whole other level of immersion and true-to-life driving simulation.

 With Assetto Corsa, Italian developer Kunos Simulazioni set out to provide hardcore racing sim fans with a game that strove for vehicle handling and performance accuracy, with an emphasis on modding (or adding modifications to) the experience and settings.
 An extensive “realistic” series of settings allows racing sim fans to fine tune exactly what they are looking to simulate - or not simulate - in the experience.

 And that’s really the thing about Assetto Corsa.
-It is specifically for the hardcore, already-engaged, deep-dive racing simulation fan.
+It is a drift game for the PC built specifically for the hardcore, already-engaged, deep-dive racing simulation fan.
 More casual gamers, looking for a mid-level, halfway arcade-style game might be advised to steer clear.

 Assetto Corsa is not the most immediately accessible of racing sims.
 It expects players to have a lot of knowledge about the high-end operation of cars and pre-existing skills for driving them.
 And for those specific players, Assetto Corsa is a treasure trove.

 But really, the treasure is only for those specific players.
 For more casual gamers, or those used to the modified, gamified physics and handling engines of more mainstream racing games, what will occur often are a series of frustrating losses, as Assetto Corsa handles accurately to a fault, with very little concession made for gameplay.

 That said, if you are the kind of player who is looking for a real, honest-as-it-gets driving simulator for the PC, and not the bells and whistles of real-time weather or “collecting modes” of car-model examinations in virtual garages, then it is worth the dive.
 But be forewarned: the dive is deep and the learning curve is steep.